 There are many additional ways you can look after your immune function, including:

-- Ensuring your diet is rich in fruits and vegetables, specifically those containing vitamin C, such as oranges, strawberries, red and green peppers and broccoli, and beta-carotene (vitamin A), such as red peppers, carrots, spinach, and yellow fruits such as apricots and mango – these nutrients help keep your respiratory tract healthy and strong so that it is able to fight infections
+Ensuring your diet is rich in fruits and vegetables, specifically those containing vitamin C, such as oranges, strawberries, red and green peppers and broccoli, and beta-carotene (vitamin A), such as red peppers, carrots, spinach, and yellow fruits such as apricots and mango – these nutrients help keep your respiratory tract healthy so that it is more able able to fight infections.
+Watch my self-care tip below for more information on supporting your system with vitamin A!

-- Exercising regularly and maintaining a healthy weight – obesity can reduce the number of healthy bacteria in the gut and increase inflammation in the body, both of which can leave you more vulnerable to illness or infection
+Exercising regularly and maintaining a healthy weight – being overweight or obese can risk changing the number of healthy bacteria in the gut and encourages inflammation in the body, both of which can leave you more vulnerable to illness or infection